openFyde/getting-started/README.md

 ### Boot from the USB storage device

 After the disk image is successfully written to the USB storage device, plug it into your PC and boot it as usual.
-After a few seconds, you will see a Chromium logo, momentarily it will boot into GUI mode and the first time setup screen (OOBE) will pop up for you to configure the system and sign in.
+After a few seconds, you will see a Chromium logo, momentarily it will boot into GUI mode and the first-time setup screen (OOBE) will pop up for you to configure the system and sign in.